RSE-Sheffield/old_team_site_nikola/site/pages/resources/hpc/RSE-project.md

 * **Buy your own hardware and shove it under your desk.
 Admin it yourself and have fun.**  This has a lot of advantages.
 You can see and touch your tin.
 You can do whatever you like with it and have access to it whenever you want.
 The disadvantages are that you'll not be integrated with the rest of our HPC system, you won't have access to all of our additional hardware and you won't have access to our support community.

 * **Buy you own nodes on ShARC directly from CiCS**.
-The main advantage of this is that you'll have guarenteed access to your nodes whenever you want them.
+The main advantage of this is that you'll have guaranteed access to your nodes whenever you want them.
 Possibly the best route for people who are going to have long, sustained workloads and who know exactly how much compute they need.
 The disadvantages are that you'll only have access to 'your nodes + general pool'.
 With us you'll have 'your nodes + general pool + our nodes'.
 Another disadvantage is that when you are not using your nodes, they'll be lying idle and will effectively be a waste of money

 * **Buy a lease on nodes from CiCS**.
 CiCS let you lease nodes by the hour but you usually have to buy several months worth to make this worthwhile.
-You get guarenteed access to your leased nodes which is great but when your lease runs out you are left with nothing.
+You get guaranteed access to your leased nodes which is great but when your lease runs out you are left with nothing.
 The hourly rate is much cheaper than cloud computing but, unlike the cloud, you have to pay for your nodes even when you are not using them.
 We've found that some research groups who lease a node for a year only end up using it about ~10% of the time.
 This is such a huge waste of money that they may as well have used the cloud instead.

 * **Buy time on the cloud**.
 The most flexible option available.
 It's currently more expensive than buying on-premise hardware and requires a different set of skills to use.
 We do a lot of cloud based work though and will be happy to talk to you about options.